 Our challenge was to develop a device that could overcome all these problems by being simple to use, and therefore require minimal training, quick, portable, and minimally invasive.

-Thanks to the simplicity of the method, the small size of the system and the use of a battery powered reader, Bilistick® does not require availability of highly qualified staff or equipped facilities for analysis, making diagnosis and monitoring of neonatal jaundice a simple practice even outside of hospital facilities, such as during home follow up or in physician offices.
+Thanks to the easy method, the small size and the use of a battery powered reader, the Bilistick® System does not require availability of highly qualified staff or equipped facilities for analysis, making diagnosis and monitoring of neonatal jaundice a simple practice even outside hospital, such as during home follow up or in physician offices.

 Bilistick® System Benefits